 First year students are expected to meet regularly with her/his primary advisor.
 Through these meetings, the advisor provides guidance related to coursework, language training, and other dimensions of the program.
-In addition, questions regarding the general structure of the Ph.D. program should be brought to the attention of the Graduate Director at any time.
+In addition, questions regarding the general structure of the Ph.D. program should be brought to the attention of the Director of Doctoral Studies at any time.